MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ## Prerequisites

-- Complete the step in [Tutorial: Prepare your Android app for native authentication](tutorial-native-authentication-prepare-android-app.md).
+- Complete the steps in [Tutorial: Prepare your Android app for native authentication](tutorial-native-authentication-prepare-android-app.md).

 ## Sign up a user